-- Establish explicit purpose of metrics
+Establish an explicit purpose of metrics (Fit-for-purpose metrics).

-- Establish initial request acceptance policies
+Define initial request acceptance policies.

-There’s little reason to dwell on why you need to establish the explicit purpose of the metrics you choose to monitor as KPI so to summarize it, it is enough to say that by doing so, you will be able to distinguish between true performance indicators and vanity metrics.
+There’s little reason to dwell on why you need to establish the explicit purpose of the metrics you choose to monitor as KPI, so to summarize it, it is enough to say that by doing so, you will be able to distinguish between true performance indicators and vanity metrics.

 By establishing initial request acceptance policies, you’ll be able to reduce the lead time of your tasks and provide you with time to define the assignment before committing it.
-After you’ve decided on what your request acceptance policies are, just put them as descriptions under each column on your board they apply to.
+After you’ve decided on what your request acceptance policies are, just put them as descriptions under each column on your board, they apply to.

 On the other hand, defining work request abandonment policies will allow you to drop committed tasks that have not been started for a certain amount of time and are not likely to be processed as well.
 Once again, you can list the abandonment criteria below the column they apply to.

-We’ve already covered the upstream practices for flowing work down toward commitment, so logically you need to define a specific replenishment point, which when crossed, there’s no going back from.
+We’ve already covered the upstream practices for flowing work down toward commitment, so logically you need to define a specific replenishment point, which, when crossed, there’s no going back from.
 Typically this would be the last “Requested” column of your board.

-Once you are done transitioning you need to stay firmly at maturity Level 3 by:
+Once you are done transitioning, you need to stay firmly at maturity Level 3 by:

-- Establishing pull criteria
+Establishing pull criteria.

-- Establishing a delivery commitment point
+Establishing a delivery point and delivery buffer.

-- Establishing customer acceptance criteria for each work item or a class of work items
+Establishing customer acceptance criteria for each work item or a class of work items.

-A simple way to visualize pull criteria is to list any criterium that you have as a subtask on the card visualizing the task of interest.
+A simple way to visualize pull criteria is to list any criterium that you have as a subtask on the card, visualizing the task of interest.

 Afterward, you should proceed to establishing customer acceptance criteria and defining classes of services.
 Classes of services allow you to manage work depending on your customers’ expectations.

 The first four Kanban practices are strongly addressed at maturity Level 3.
 The last two – Implementing feedback loops and evolve experimentally are mostly related to team communication.
-We don’t think we can build on the detailed explanations the authors of the model Mr. David Anderson and Ms. Teodora Bozheva have provided so we won’t be going through them.
+We don’t think we can build on the detailed explanations the authors of the model Mr. David Anderson and Ms. Teodora Bozheva have provided so that we won’t be going through them.

 Sources of delay can be categorized into two main types:

-- Common (queuing, buffering, multitasking, etc)
+Common (queuing, buffering, multitasking, etc.)

-- Special (dependency on another service or external vendor, or waiting for permission, approval, audit, compliance verification, budget approval, etc.)
+Special (dependency on another service or external vendor, or waiting for permission, approval, audit, compliance verification, budget approval, etc.)

-In most cases, you’ll use a sticker that shows that a task is blocked and if you are using a software solution, it will probably explain why.
+In most cases, you’ll use a sticker that shows that a task is blocked, and if you are using a software solution, it will probably explain why.
 Take your time to study these sources and look for ways to avoid them in the future.